SuperOfficeDocs/superoffice-docs/docs/database/tables/usergrouplink.md

 # UserGroupLink Table (60)

 Link table between associate and usergroup, specifies secondary group membership.
 From SIX an associate may belong to more than one usergroup.
-Http;//techdoc.superoffice.com has more information about how roles are implemented.

 ## Fields